Mauretania Tingitana: Roman province

 The most important city of Mauretania Tingitana was Volubilis.
 This city was the administrative and economic center of the province in western Roman Africa.
 The fertile lands of the province produced many commodities such as grain and olive oil, which were exported to Rome, contributing to the province's wealth and prosperity.
 Archaeology has documented the presence of a Jewish community in the Roman period.

-The principal exports from Mauretania Tingitana were purple dyes and valuable timber.
+The principal exports of Mauretania Tingitana were purple dyes and valuable timber.
 Tingitana also supplied Rome with agricultural goods and animals, such as lions and leopards.
 The native Mauri were highly regarded and recruited by the Romans as soldiers, especially as light cavalry.
 Clementius Valerius Marcellinus is recorded as the governor (praeses) between 24 October 277 and 13 April 280.

 According to tradition, the martyrdom of St Marcellus took place on 28 July 298 at Tingis (Tangier).
-During the Tetrarchy (Emperor Diocletian's reform of Roman governmental structures in 297), Mauretania Tingitana became part of the Diocese of Hispaniae, 'the Spains', and, by extension, part of the Praetorian prefecture of Gaul, thus it was across the sea from the European territory of Diocese and Prefecture it belonged to.
-Mauretania Caesariensis was in the Diocese of Africa.
+During the Tetrarchy (Emperor Diocletian's reform of Roman governmental structures in 297), Mauretania Tingitana became part of the Diocese of Hispaniae, 'the Spains', and, by extension, part of the Praetorian prefecture of Gaul, thus it was across the sea from the European Diocese and Prefecture to which it belonged.
+Mauretania Caesariensis was part of the Diocese of Africa.
 Lucilius Constantius is recorded as governor (praeses) in the late fourth century.

-The Notitia Dignitatum shows also, in its military organisation, a Comes Tingitaniae with a field army composed of two legions, three vexillations, and two auxilia palatina.
+The Notitia Dignitatum shows also, in its military organisation, a Comes Tingitaniae with a field army composed of two legions, three vexillations, and two auxilia palatine.
 Flavius Memorius held this office (comes) at some point during the middle of the fourth century.
 However, it is implicit in the source material that there was a single military command for both of the Mauretanian provinces, with a Dux Mauretaniae (a lower rank) controlling seven cohorts and one ala.

 The Germanic Vandals established themselves in the province of Baetica in 422 AD under their king, Gunderic, and, from there, they carried out raids on Mauretania Tingitana.
 In 427 AD, the Comes Africae, Bonifacius, rejected an order of recall from the Emperor Valentinian III, and he defeated an army sent against him.
 He was less fortunate when a second force was sent in 428 AD.
-In that year, Gunderic was succeeded by Gaiseric, and Bonifacius invited Gaiseric into Africa, providing a fleet to enable the passage of the Vandals to Tingis and Septem (Ceuta).
+In that year, Gunderic was succeeded by Gaiseric, and Bonifacius invited Gaiseric into the Maghreb, providing a fleet to enable the passage of the Vandals to Tingis and Septem (Ceuta).
 Bonifacius intended to confine the Vandals to Mauretania, but, once they had crossed the straits, they rejected any control and marched on Carthage.